Princeu3/multi-agent-company-research/README.md

 ## 🎯 Overview

-The **Company Sustainability Scoring System** is an intelligent platform that automatically researches, analyzes, and scores companies based on their ESG (Environmental, Social, and Governance) practices.
-Using cutting-edge AI and web scraping technologies, it provides comprehensive insights into corporate sustainability performance.
+The **Multi Agent Company Research System** is an intelligent multi-agent platform that automatically researches, analyzes, and scores companies based on their ESG (Environmental, Social, and Governance) practices.
+Using cutting-edge AI agents and web scraping technologies, it employs specialized agents for research, extraction, scoring, and Q&A to provide comprehensive insights into corporate sustainability performance.

 ### Key Capabilities